 - The computer players in Super Smash Bros.
-Melee and Brawl often use the 'taunt' move (there is an actual taunt move for each character) right after they've KO'd someone.
+Melee and Brawl often use their taunts (there is an actual taunt move for each character) right after they've KO'd someone.
 It can really motivate a person to kick their ass.
-Though to be fair the computer probably isn't doing it to be a dick, but to get special points by earning 'Instant Poser', a particular designation you can get if you taunt right after KO'ing someone enough times.
+Though to be fair, the computer probably isn't doing it to be a dick, but to get special points by earning "Instant Poser," a particular designation you can get if you taunt right after KO'ing someone enough times.

 - More infuriatingly, they will often taunt REGARDLESS of if they were the ones who actually KO'd you or not.

 - Even worse, in Melee, they'll taunt you AFTER YOU KO THEM AND THEY RESPAWN.

 - In the original, if you did this in Single Player, you'd get the bonus "Fighter's Stance."